Latest Cases

 Employment – Contract of service.
 The claimant had been a rector at the defendant's diocese.
 He had issued claims in the employment tribunal which raised the preliminary questions of whether he was either an employee for the purpose of s 230 of the Employment Rights Act 1996 or a worker for the purpose of s 43K(1).
 The tribunal found that he was neither, but the Employment Appeal Tribunal allowed his appeal.
 The Court of Appeal, Civil Division, allowed the Bishop's appeal and found that the tribunal had determined the issue of whether there had been an employment contract, it had correctly found that there had not been and nor had the claimant satisfied the definition of worker.

 European Union – Trade marks.
-The General Court of the European Union allowed the action brought by Spa Monopole, compagnie fermiere de Spa SA/NV (Spa) against a decision of the First Board of Appeal of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) relating to opposition proceedings between Spa and Orly International Inc concerning the application by the latter company for registration of the word sign 'SPARITUAL' as a Community trade mark.
+The General Court of the European Union dismissed the action brought by SKYPE Ultd, established in Ireland, against the decision of the Fourth Board of Appeal of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) concerning opposition proceedings between, on the one hand, British Sky Broadcasting Group plc and another company and Skype Ultd relating to the application for registration by the latter company of the word sign 'SKYPE' as a Community trade mark.

 DSG Retail Ltd and another company v MasterCard Incorporated and other companies